MISSION: Hoyt Sherman Place creates outstanding experiences for the cultural, historic and educational benefit of Iowa’s

 Upon his return, Hoyt teamed up with others and created Equitable of Iowa Insurance Company.
 During this time, he also gave his counsel, his time, and his money to ensure Des Moines had schools, including a college, a waterworks system, and many more facilities.

-In 1877, Hoyt Sherman Place, the family home, was completed with the help of architect William Foster.
-Almost immediately, it is noted in writings to be, "a society showplace of the grandest scale."
-Among its distinguished guests in history are General Sherman, General Grant, General Sheridan, and Major McKinley.
+In 1877, the Sherman family home was completed with the help of architect William Foster.
+Almost immediately, it was noted in writings to be, “a society showplace of the grandest scale.”
+Among its distinguished guests in history were General Sherman, General Grant, General Sheridan, and Major McKinley.

 Sherman and his wife, Sara, raised five children, Frank, Addie, Charles, Arthur, and Helen, in the home.
 Major Hoyt Sherman passed away in January 1904, and his estate transferred to his heirs.
 They later gifted the entire estate to the city of Des Moines, with the caveat that it forever be called Hoyt Sherman Place.